-A conversation with my always insightful friend, Val, the other day led me here.
-Single serving eggplant parmesan.
+A conversation with my always insightful friend, Val the other day led me here.
+Individual eggplant parmesan.
 At the time I only had 5 small fruits ready for eating (yes, it’s a fruit).
 The Hubs was out of town, as he often is, so I took this as an excuse to buy myself a tiny casserole dish, and make myself a feast…..for one.

 I gotta say, this was one of my most satisfying meals for one.
 Generally my solo meals include salad or soup, or perhaps even a potato, but this time I really felt like I was eating a feast!
 Great idea (as always) Val!
 I don’t know what I would do without you!